-Please note that if your funding letter guarantees GTAships for a specific period (e.g. Fall and Winter semesters of your first year in the program), these GTAships can be waived but not deferred to another semester.
+Please note that if your funding letter guarantees GTAships for a specific period (e.g. Fall and Winter semesters of your first year in the program), these GTAships can be declined but not deferred to another semester.
+For more information on working as a teaching assistant, see the relevant sections in chapters 2, 3 and 5.